benmvp/slides/2020/qconplus/mixins-hooks.md

 </div>

 NOTES:
-- But the tricky part is the non-visual logic
+- But the tricky part is the stateful non-visual logic
-- I've got a `Players` component & a `Teams` component
+- We've got the `Players` & `Teams` components again
+  * But this time they are rendering different UI
-  * They are going to render different UI, a `<SlideShow />` & an `<ImageList />`
+  * A `<SlideShow />` & an `<ImageList />`
-  * But they both are gonna call the same API
+  * But they both are can call the same API
   * They both need to maintain state of images/logos
-  * And both of them need to act on when the page changes
+  * And both of them need to call the API again when the page changes
 - So they have similar state + logic but different UI
 - Therefore we want to be able to re-use the code around...
   * Maintaining the current page
   * Calling the API when the current page changes
   * Getting the images from response
   * Maintaining the list of those images
+  * etc...
-- That way I could render the paginated player images or team logos as...
+- That way we could render the paginated player images or team logos as...
   * A slideshow
   * A list view
   * A grid view
   * Whatever
-  * But not have to repeat the non-visual logic
+  * But not have to repeat the stateful non-visual logic
-- So I wanna take us on a journey of how we've tried to solve this problem
+- So I wanna take us on a journey of how we've tried to solve this problem over React's lifetime
-  * This problem of sharing non-visual logic

 =====